JackMcKechnie/Anglicisms-In-French/README.md

 ####  TikTok pre-emptive damage limitation

 With more and more news of possible banning of TikTok I have decided to try and make sure that even if that happens this resource is still viable as a reference.
-Therefore the tiktoks that are on the list (Up to date as of 3/8/20) are all downloaded and saved in a shared Google Photos album which is avaliable here:
+Therefore the TikToks that are on the list (up to date as of 3/8/20) are all downloaded and saved in a shared Google Photos album which is avaliable here:

 https://photos.app.goo.gl/vThS1rSgGfgHdf7N7.